 In general, water quality is suitable for swimming at most of our open coastal beaches because of dilution and tidal flushing.
 However, bacterial levels can be elevated at coastal sites located close to river mouths, or spots in many of Northland’s rivers and lakes, particularly after heavy rain, due to runoff of contaminants from surrounding land.
 Some sites in Northland show consistently high contamination levels, such as Otiria Stream near Moerewa and Wairoa Stream in Ahipara, meaning they are not suitable for swimming at any time.

-The weekly results are available once the season commences.
+The weekly results are available during the monitoring season on the LAWA website

 Water can be contaminated and unsuitable for recreational use if: